Imagine if you didn’t want to get pregnant, but you lived a day’s trek from the nearest health service.

 We offer a range of short-term, long-term and permanent methods, which means the people we reach can get on with their lives without constantly worrying about their health or getting pregnant.
 Sometimes they don’t have to think about it for years.

-In PNG and Timor-Leste, the vast majority of our services are delivered by outreach teams.
-Some teams in PNG are on the road for up to 14 days at a time, travelling to communities to provide services.
 Our outreach teams are flexible and hard-working and tailor their approach to the local context.
 Outreach clients can expect to receive high quality care, regardless of the location where this is delivered.
 Our services are only provided once the client has received comprehensive counselling on the range of options available.
-Counselling is also an opportunity to address local myths and misconceptions, and ensure all our services are client centred.
+Counselling is also an opportunity to address local myths and misconceptions, and ensure all our services are client-centred.

 We often partner with other organisations or government health workers to provide comprehensive health services to a remote area.
 This might mean one of our team members jumping on a plane with other nurses, doctors or health practitioners to provide a community with several health services at once, allowing us to reach as many clients possible.